ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

    Generic Linux and MacOS users should refer to :numref:`Section %s <LinuxMacEnvConfig>` for additional details on configuring an experiment and python environment.

 Sample ``config.yaml`` settings are indicated below for Level 1 platforms.
+At a minimum, users need to modify the ``MACHINE`` and ``ACCOUNT`` parameters.
+In most cases, users will need to specify the location of the experiment data.
 Detailed guidance applicable to all systems can be found in :numref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>`, which discusses each variable and the options available.
 Additionally, information about the four predefined Limited Area Model (LAM) Grid options can be found in :numref:`Chapter %s: Limited Area Model (LAM) Grids <LAMGrids>`.

 On Level 1 systems, the following fields will need to be updated or added to the appropriate section of the ``config.yaml`` file in order to run the out-of-the-box SRW App case: